Cookies managing

 Source: Ministry of Internal Affairs of Ukraine, Wikipedia

-I keep thinking of the historical analogies: when we were isolated it was like the siege of Leningrad; our house that was in the line of fire - the Pavlov House in Stalingrad.
-And of course Sodom and Gomorra, biblical associations
+I keep thinking of the historical analogies: when we were isolated it was like the siege of Leningrad; our house that was in the line of fire was like the Pavlov House in Stalingrad.
+And of course the biblical Sodom and Gomorrah

-These soldiers also didn’t live such a great life!
-They would ask for water, for something, and if you brought them a bottle of vodka, they would be ready to kiss you.
+These soldiers also weren’t living such great lives!
+They would ask for water and other stuff, and if you brought them a bottle of vodka, they would be ready to kiss you.
 We had a well in the yard, so we got non-drinking water there.
 I told the Russians: you must have tablets to clean the water.
 They said, yes, we had them, but they ran out a month ago.
 I asked: and what about your canned food?
 Do you still have any of the vegetable stew?
 They said, no. They ate the same repulsive porridge from the field kitchen that they gave to us.
-I noticed that they were all wearing different shoes: maybe they looted it, or found it, or it was in the humanitarian aid packages, but it was different shoes, different hats.
+I noticed that they were all wearing different shoes: maybe they had looted them , or found them , or taken them from humanitarian aid packages, but they had different shoes and different hats.
 Everything was dirty and worn out.
 Their leadership didn’t really provide for them.

-I call the Mariupol tragedy the three A-s
+I call Mariupol a tragedy of the three A-s

 The morning of April 25th a man came to our basement and called out my name.
-He took me to Bilosarayskaya Kosa.
-Even though I lost 10 kg, the main thing was not food, but a hot shower.
+He took me to Bilosarayska (a resort area on the Azov Sea outside the city) Kosa.
+Even though I had lost 10 kg, the main thing I appreciated was not food, but a hot shower.
 It was the first time I took a proper shower.
-It’s been so long since I shaved last, that they jokingly called me Hemingway and Karl Marx.
-And when I shaved and cut my hair, I couldn’t recognize myself, I changed so much.
+It had been so long since I had last shaved, they jokingly called me Hemingway and Karl Marx.
+And when I shaved and cut my hair, I couldn’t recognize myself.
+I had changed so much.

 Then they moved us to Berdyansk.
 It was all through the Jewish community; I was part of the Hesed programs.
 Then we were brought to Crimea, to the village of Nikolaevka.
-I started getting better, although my mental health is messed up, and I don’t know when it will get better.
-Many of my friends and neighbors died after all.
+I started getting better, although my mental health remains messed up, and I don’t know when it will get better.
+Many of my friends and neighbors died, after all.

 On June 1st, they got us on a plane from Mineralnye Vody to Tel Aviv.
-They gave us a warm welcome, provided everything: people bring clothes, shoes, even books.
-I’m crazy about literature and have read quite a bit over 70 years.
-I live in Netanya, the people here are very kind and offer help.
+They gave us a warm welcome, and provided us with everything: people brought clothes, shoes, and even books.
+I’m obsessed with literature, and have read quite a lot over my 70 years.
+I live in Netanya, and the people here are very kind and offer help.
 I have not seen any pro-Russian people here.
-Although my nephew lives in Hadera, and he says that Russians started this whole thing so Americans wouldn’t get to Ukraine.
-But I haven’t seen any Americans in Mariupol, and I saw Russians every day.
+My nephew lives in Hadera, however, says that Russians started this whole thing so Americans wouldn’t get to Ukraine.
+But I didn’t see any Americans in Mariupol, while I saw Russians every day.

-I call what happened with Mariupol the three As: Abyss of hell, Apocalypse, Armageddon.
-I keep thinking of the historical analogies: when we were isolated it was like the siege of Leningrad; our house that was in the line of fire - the Pavlov House in Stalingrad.
-And of course Sodom and Gomorra, biblical associations.
+I call what happened with Mariupol a tragedy of three As: Abyss of H ell, Apocalypse, and Armageddon.
+I keep thinking of the historical analogies: when we were isolated it was like the siege of Leningrad; our house that was in the line of fire was like the Pavlov House in Stalingrad.
+And of course the biblical Sodom and Gomorrah.
 And Cato the Elder, who kept mumbling Carthago delenda est (Carthage must be destroyed).
 These are terrifying associations.
 Someone really wanted to destroy Mariupol and I think that Putin is in line for a new Nurenberg or Hague trial.

-Recently I saw a video clip, saying that the city is coming back: the streets are being cleaned, the stores and hospitals are reopening.
-People got used to things, and it’s understandable.
+I recently saw a video clip saying that the city is coming back: the streets are being cleaned, and the stores and hospitals are reopening.
+People have gotten used to things, and it’s understandable.
 Not excusable, but understandable.
-If the Ukrainian army decides to get Mariupol back and there will be new shellings, people will start hating Ukraine.
-They survived so much, finally got back to a semblance of normal life, even though it’s worse than before.
-People from Donetsk and Lugansk said that their life is poorer than in Ukraine, including in Mariupol.
+If the Ukrainian army decides to get Mariupol back, there will be new shelling, and people will start hating Ukraine.
+They have survived so much, and finally gotten back to a semblance of normal life, even though it’s worse than before.
+People from Donetsk and Luhansk said that their life is poorer than in Ukraine, including in Mariupol.

 What else can I say?
 Honestly, I want to forget a lot: these memories are bad, full of grief and tears.